Astrabit-ST/Luminol/CONTRIBUTING.md

 * After there is a consensus on the new feature, you are free to make a pull request.

+#### **Did you make a commit to the repository?**

+As a general rule of thumb we use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
+It's okay if you miss it occasionally though!

+You can use the [Conventional Commits](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits) Visual Studio Code extension to automatically write conventional commit messages for you.

 #### **Do you have questions about the source code?**

 * Ask any question about code design in the [discord server](https://discord.gg/8jZKmesKJy).